 In the desert, we thought we were pushing the envelope when we heard we were a mere 30 km away, however just outside of Amritsar in the state of Punjab a person can come as close as they can get without actually crossing the border.

-Every evening in a small town just 35 km from Amritsar, India and Pakistan put on a spectacular show.
+Every evening in a small town just 35 km from Amritsar, The India and Pakistan border security force put on a spectacular show.

-Thousands of people, tourists and Indians alike flock to the grandstands to watch the friendly competition between India and Pakistan.
+Thousands of people, tourists and locals flock to the grandstands to watch the friendly competition between India and Pakistan.